cbh2000/flickrtest/README.md

 # flickrtest

-Requires Xcode 8.
+Requires Xcode 8. **This example doesn't work properly when built with Xcode 9.
+An  update will be forthcoming.*

 To install:

 ```
 git clone https://github.com/cbh2000/flickrtest.git